pranaliu/LDAssignment/README.md

 - Click on tab Feature flags -> create flag.
 - Add below feature flags as described with name and type.
   Click the checkbox on for SDKs using Client-side ID for all flags defined.
-  1. headerText : "Boolean" type flag variation.
+    i. headerText : "Boolean" type flag variation.
 Variation is true or false and add your description and rest other details.
                      After save, on the targeting tab add default serve false when targeting is off.

-  2. footerText : "String" type flag variation.
+    ii.footerText : "String" type flag variation.
                      Add variation1 value "Join new and fast way of deploying your features" for key LD text.
                      Add variation2 value "LaunchDarkly is not yet an option?"
                      For true add variation value1 with key "LDText". for false variation value2, add key "NoLDText".

-  3. logoSwitch : "Boolean" type flag variation.
+   iii.logoSwitch : "Boolean" type flag variation.
 Variation is true or false.
                       After save, on the targeting tab add default serve false when targeting is off.

-  4. EmailUser  : "Boolean" type flag variation.
+  iv.
+EmailUser   : "Boolean" type flag variation.
 Variation is true or false.
                      After save, on the targeting tab add default serve false when targeting is off.
                      In the Targeting section Target users who match these rules, add If email ends with and supply your preferred email domain for example "gmail.com".

 # How to configure the LaunchDarkly environment in your application code?
 - Install LaunchDarkly REACT Web SDK in your environment through visual studio code terminal.